 My research and teaching concern the deep and early Earth, because knowing the history of our planet will help making reasonable predictions about our future.
 After studying geology in Utrecht and working in Mainz, Sydney and Leoben, I became Professor of Geology and Mineralogy at Turku University (Finland, 1998-2002).
-Right now I am senior researcher at Naturalis and guest lecturer at Utrecht University.
+After many years in management I am now a senior researcher at Naturalis and 1 day per week associate professor at Utrecht University.

 Keywords